crcx/rx-nga/Rx.md

   ret
 ````

-With these we can add a couple of additional forms. **comma:opcode** is used to compile VM instructions into the current defintion.
-This is where those functions starting with an underscore come into play.
-Each wraps a single instruction.
-Using this we can avoid hard coding the opcodes.
+With these we can add a couple of additional forms. `comma:opcode` is
+used to compile VM instructions into the current defintion.
+This is
+where those functions starting with an underscore come into play.
+Each
+wraps a single instruction.
+Using this we can avoid hard coding the
+opcodes.

+This performs a jump to the `comma` word instead of using a `call/ret`
+to save a cell and slightly improve performance.

 ````
 :comma:opcode
   fetch
   lit &comma
-  call
-  ret
+  jump
 ````

-**comma:string** is used to compile a string into the current definition.
+`comma:string` is used to compile a string into the current definition.
+As with `comma:opcode`, this uses a `jump` to eliminate the final tail
+call.

 ````
 :($)